Many or all companies we feature compensate us. Compensation and editorial

 United Services Automobile Association (USAA) offers insurance, banking, investment, and retirement products and services for military members and their families.

 Members used to have access to USAA home equity loans and USAA home equity lines of credit (HELOCs), but these products are no longer available.
-Members who counted on competitive USAA home equity loan rates and USAA HELOC rates may now be looking for similar products.

 If you’re a member of USAA and need to finance a significant expense—say, a home renovation, college tuition, or a medical bill—you may be looking for an alternative to USAA’s no-longer-available home equity products.

-Home equity loans and home equity lines of credit (HELOCs) allow homeowners to borrow against the equity they have in their home.
+Home equity loans and home equity lines of credit (HELOCs) allow homeowners to borrow against the equity they have in their homes.
 Many financial institutions offer home equity products, and some cater to military members and their families.

 Below, we’ll dig into several of the best USAA home equity loan and line of credit alternatives.